 In terms of risk versus reward, cybercrime is a highly lucrative industry.
 Research from Atlas VPN suggests that cyberattacks generate more than $1.5 trillion in revenue each year, and this figure is growing.
 This indicates that incidents of cybercrime are on the increase globally, and South Africa is no exception.
 In fact, South Africa has become a very attractive target, and the damage done by cyberattacks is beginning to add up.
-We need to shift our focus from reacting to attacks when they happen, to actively working to prevent them.
+We need to shift our focus from reacting to attacks when they happen to actively working to prevent them.

 South Africa – a vulnerable and profitable target

 The South African technology landscape is an interesting dichotomy that makes it vulnerable to attack by cybercriminals.
-On one hand, the market is mature enough that many large international organisations have a local presence, so there are many lucrative potential targets for attack.
+On one hand, the market is mature enough that many large international organizations have a local presence, so there are many lucrative potential targets for attack.
 On the other hand, our technology landscape and skills base is not mature enough to protect against all of the possible threats and vulnerabilities.

 According to IBM Cost of a Data Breach Report 2019, the average cost of a data breach in South Africa is at R36.5 million, which ranks us at number 7 of 16 countries.
-The reality is that this is not a new scenario, but the frequency of incidents is on the increase and the high profile nature of attacks is growing.
-In 2019 we saw several prominent ransomware attacks on local government and utility providers, and the attacks continue in 2020, with a recent attack on vehicle recovery organisation Tracker.
+The reality is that this is not a new scenario, but the frequency of incidents is on the increase and the high-profile nature of attacks is growing.
+In 2019 we saw several prominent ransomware attacks on local government and utility providers, and the attacks continue in 2020, with a recent attack on vehicle recovery organization Tracker.

 Aside from the disruption to service that successful breaches cause, there are numerous other ramifications that can be extremely costly.
 This includes damage to and theft and destruction of data, lost productivity, money being stolen, the cost of actually recovering from the attack, and the intangible cost of reputational damage that a breach causes.